Tempered AI Assessment

 Introduces the Document & Clear pattern for managing AI context.
 Key insight: rather than trusting automatic context compaction, explicitly clear context and persist important state to external files.
 This produces more reliable outputs and gives you control over what the AI 'remembers'.

-- Document & Clear method: dump plan to .md file, clear, restart with file reference
+- Document & Clear method: dump plan to .md file, /clear, restart with file reference

-Advanced Context Engineering for AI Agents
+Advanced Context Engineering for Coding Agents

 Introduces the Research → Plan → Implement workflow for AI-assisted development.
 Key insight: reviewing plans is higher leverage than reviewing code.
 The workflow explicitly clears context between phases to maintain focus and quality.